-Skelton in Cumbria is currently in the survey stage (see Figure 1) to address infiltration and reduce spills at the Skelton Wastewater Treatment Works Storm Overflow (017670116SO).
-A desktop assessment concluded that there is low likelihood of groundwater infiltration.
-Surveys are underway to clarify this as well as the exploration of Natural Flood Management to manage rural run off if this is found to be a significant contributing factor in spill numbers.
+Skelton in Cumbria is currently in the intervention stage (see Figure 1) to address infiltration and reduce spills at the Skelton Wastewater Treatment Works Storm Overflow (017670116SO).
+A desktop assessment concluded that there is a low likelihood of groundwater infiltration however surveys confirmed points of infiltration and remedial works are planned for Spring / Summer 2025.